What Is Product Operations and Why Do you Need It?

 • Product manager, dev team, and engineering team: Product ops assumes tasks like connecting with user researchers, communicating with developers, and gathering product feedback.
 With more available time, PMs can focus on research and testing.
 PMs and the product ops manager can use the feedback to implement data-driven decisions and delegate tasks to the dev and engineering teams.

 • Revenue teams: Product ops helps sales, marketing, and leadership teams better understand product value.
 Product ops teams ensure that revenue teams receive product education, timely updates, and enablement when there are launches and new features.
 Product operations managers also ensure that product managers create product-specific documentation that revenue teams can reference.
-This ongoing enablement helps go-to-market teams feel more confident, increasing their success in the field and promoting quicker adoption of new products and features.
+This ongoing enablement helps teams feel more confident, increasing their success in the field and promoting quicker adoption of new products and features.
 Additionally, product operations teams capture and translate feedback from the field into meaningful insights for product managers to consider in roadmap planning.

 • Customers: When product operations teams learn of new customer pain points, they pass them along to the product team.
 When new features are released to address these pain points, the product ops team is often in charge of keeping customers updated, whether it’s through customer documentation or customer enablement sessions.
 Not only does this improve the product, but it also makes customers feel heard, increasing customer loyalty.